hvianna/audioMotion.js/docs/user-interface.md

 Several options of color gradients for the analyzer bars.
 You can change gradients with the **Up** and **Down** arrow keys, or alternatively, **G** and **Shift + G** keys.

-Switches:

-+ **AUTO** selects the next gradient on track change, cycling through the available gradients
+If the **AUTO** switch is on, the next gradient will be selected on track change, cycling through the available gradients.
-+ **NO BG** ignores the background color defined by each gradient, using a black background instead (may improve contrast)
+When [Random mode](#random-mode) is active, a random gradient will be selected on every change.

+#### Background

+Selects the analyzer background.

+- **Gradient default** uses the background color defined by the currently selected gradient - this option also shows the unlit LEDs when the [LED effect](#mode) is on;
+- **Black** uses a black background;
+- The **Album cover** options display the album cover for the current song, either centered on canvas, repeating or adjusted (zoomed) to fill the canvas.

+The album covers are retrieved from the songs' metadata.
+When a picture is not found in the metadata, **audioMotion** will look for a file named
+*cover* or *folder* (with a jpg, png, gif or bmp extension) in the song's folder.

+#### Cover image dim

+Adjusts the intensity of the background image, when [Background](#background) is set to one of the *Album cover* options.

 #### Reflex

 ![ui-reflex](img/UI_reflex.png)

-Select a reflection style for the analyzer.
+Selects a reflection style for the analyzer.
 This setting has no effect when the [LUMI](#mode) switch is active.

 #### Analyzer switches